Mina Van Winkle: Views

-Noting that almost all prostitutes suffered from social disease, Van Winkle described such diseases as "the penalty for prostitution", and told the House Subcommittee that prostitutes should not be jailed.
+Noting that almost all prostitutes suffered from venereal disease, Van Winkle described such diseases as "the penalty for prostitution", and told the House Subcommittee that prostitutes should not be jailed.
 But she also testified before the Senate Committee on the District of Columbia in favor of a bill that would have expanded the definition of "prostitution" to include, among other things, "indiscriminate sexual intercourse" even when it is not for hire, and would have criminalized any "indecent or obscene act", explaining that the bill was necessary "so we can take a girl and have authority to treat her if she needs treatment."

 When asked in 1925 to explain the meaning of the phrase "indecent music" (which was used in a Police Department order forbidding it), she described it as "that tom-tommy sort of Oriental music that makes men forget home and babies."
 After initially describing the saxophone as positively immoral, she qualified her position, recognizing that "saxophone music is beautiful when played correctly, but when played by certain types of musicians it is very degrading."

 In a 1928 speech, she blamed the "incompetence" of older generations for the delinquency of "flaming youth".
 "Our mothers were kept in a sublime state of ignorance by their parents.
 They were utterly incompetent to help us, or to give us an understanding of life."
 She described automobile rides, with their problems for the girl, hip flasks, petting and all the other "failings" of the modern girl as an unsolvable problem for mothers who were trained in the philosophy of Little Women.